edespino/cloudberry-site/docs/sql-stmts/alter-foreign-data-wrapper.md

 **`OPTIONS ( [ ADD | SET | DROP ] option ['value'] [, ... ] )`**

 Change the foreign-data wrapper's options. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique.
-Cloudberry Database validates names and values using the foreign-data wrapper's validator function, if any.
+Apache Cloudberry validates names and values using the foreign-data wrapper's validator function, if any.

 **`OWNER TO new_owner`**